 - About 54% of the sitting time of civil courts and 33% of that of criminal courts are spent on handling adjournments.
-The remaining time is taken up by hearings, comprising recording evidence, oral arguments and such activities. - Table 1 provides a break up of the percentage of sitting time for each courts:
+The remaining time is taken up by hearings, comprising recording evidence, oral arguments and such activities. - Table 1 summarises the percentage of sitting time taken up for the following types of activities:

-XXIX 2nd Civil Assistant Assistant Criminal
+XXIX 2nd Civil Assistant Assistant Chief Criminal

-Additional Additional Courts Chief Chief Courts
+Additional Additional Courts Chief Metropolitan Courts

-City Civil Civil Median Metropolitan Metropolitan Median
+City Civil Civil Median Metropolitan Magistrate IV, Median

-Court Judge, Magistrate Magistrate
+Court Judge, Magistrate Bangalore

-Judge, Bangalore III, Bangalore IV, Bangalore
+Judge, Bangalore III, Bangalore

 Bangalore district

 Percentage of 40 67 54 30 36 33

 time spent on

 adjournments

 and summons

 Percentage of 60 33 47 70 64 67

 time spent on

-hearings
+hearings, etc.

-- On average, civil and criminal courts appear to be operational for a little more than 4 hours a day while the mandated work day is 5 hours. - According to the Karnataka (Case Flow Management in Subordinate Courts) Rules, 2005, two cause lists are to be prepared for each day: - List I for cases at the stage of interlocutory applications, reference to alternate dispute resolution methods or evidence, and - List II for cases at all other stages. - The rules also prescribe a certain ceiling on the number of cases to be listed.
+- On average, civil and criminal courts appear to be operational for a little more than 4 hours a day while the mandated work day is 5 hours. - According to the Karnataka (Case Flow Management in Subordinate Courts) Rules, 2005, two cause lists are to be prepared for each day: - List I for cases at the stage of interlocutory applications, reference to alternate dispute resolution methods or evidence, and - List II for cases at all other stages.

+The rules also prescribe a certain ceiling on the number of cases to be listed.
 However, listing of matters in courts appears to be in contravention of these rules.